pfadler/dmftPackages/README.md

 ## Known issues / TODO

-  - macOS builds are experimental and not really tested
+  - macOS builds are disabled for now because there are some unresolved linking issues

   - Ensure that builds are reproducible